revaturelabs/interviewquestions/Java/OOP/Inheritance.md

 Inheritance: Is- a Relationship is implemented in Inheritance.
 </details>

-6. How can a subclass use the private fields of a super class?
+6. How can a subclass use the private fields of a superclass?

 <details>
   <summary> Show Answer </summary>

-  <b>Ans: </b> A subclass can access the private members of the super class in two possible ways:<br>
+  <b>Ans: </b> A subclass can access the private members of the superclass in two possible ways:<br>

-  1. If public or protected methods of the superclass have access to the private fields, then the sub class can have access to the private fields.
+  1. If public or protected methods of the superclass have access to the private fields, then the subclass can have access to the private fields.
-  2. If the superclass has a public or protectd nested class then the sub class can access all the private members of superclass usiing the nested class.
+  2. If the superclass has a public or protected nested class then the subclass can access all the private members of the superclass using the nested class.

 </details>

-7. Which of the follwing is invalid in java?
+7. Which of the following is invalid in java?

 - A.Mltiple Inheritance of state
 - B.Multiple inheritance of Implementation